-There's a clever way you can set Alexa as the default assistant on recent Samsung Galaxy devices.
+Whether you have a new Galaxy S21, or an older Galaxy model there's a way you can set Alexa as the default assistant on Samsung Galaxy devices.

 - Make sure you've installed the Amazon Alexa app and signed in on your Galaxy phone.

-- You'll see an option called Device assistance app, select this.
+- In "Default apps" you'll see an option called Device assistance app, select this.

 - Tap on the box that says "device assistance app" and it opens with a range of options.